kovithkovi/Syscall-monitoring-tool/README.md

 Acknowledgments

     This tool utilizes system call interception techniques.
-    Special thanks to [Your Name] for their contributions to this project.
+    Special thanks to Bharath for their contributions to this project.

 ## Contact